edoardoCame/bollingerBands/notebooks/risk management/drawdown filter/README.md

 **Rolling Drawdown Filter (extensive explanation):**
 Monitors drawdown over a rolling window (e.g., 90 days) and stops the strategy if drawdown exceeds a threshold.
 During the stop, the balance remains constant.
 The strategy restarts only if drawdown recovers above a restart threshold.
 No lookahead bias: the loss that triggers the stop is always included in the filtered equity.

-For batch/production use, leverage the Python modules in `risk management/dynamic_portfolio_modules/filters.py`.
+For batch/production use, leverage the Python modules in `modules/dynamic_portfolio_modules/filters.py`.
 - For production or batch filtering, use the modular code in `dynamic_portfolio_modules/`

 ## Contributing